A deterministic approach to Loewner-energy minimizers: The energy minimizer for weldings (EMW) family

 \section{The energy minimizer for weldings (EMW) family}

 We now turn our attention to the second question in the introduction: what is the infimal energy needed to weld a given $x<0<y$, and what is the nature of minimizing curves, if they exist?
-Our approach is entirely parallel to that for the Wang minimizers in \S\ref{Sec:Wang}; we first prove existence of minimizers (Lemma \ref{Lemma:WeldingEnergyMinimizerExists}), then an ``even approach'' property for finite-energy curves (Lemma \ref{Lemma:EvenApproach}), and then collect together our main results on the minimizers (Theorem \ref{Thm:EMW}).
+Our approach is entirely parallel to that for the EMP curves in \S\ref{Sec:Wang}; we first prove existence of minimizers (Lemma \ref{Lemma:WeldingEnergyMinimizerExists}), then an ``even approach'' property for finite-energy curves (Lemma \ref{Lemma:EvenApproach}), and then collect our main results (Theorem \ref{Thm:EMW}).

 \begin{lemma} For any $x_0<0<y_0$, there exists a driver $\xi$ with $\xi(0)=0$ which welds $x_0$ to $y_0$ under its upwards Loewner flow and satisfies

 where $\mathcal{W}$ is the family of all drivers $\eta$ that weld $x_0$ to $y_0$, have $\eta(0)=0$, and generate a simple curve $\gamma^\eta$. \end{lemma} Note that the infimum would be the same if we allowed drivers in $\mathcal{W}$ that did not generate simple curves, as these drivers have infinite energy (finite-energy curves are quasi-arcs and thus simple \cite{WangReverse}).